archanyhm/nvim-amp-theme/README.md

 # nvim-amp-theme

+> [!WARNING]
+> This repository was mostly created using [Amp Code](https://ampcode.com/).
+If it works, it's because Amp is awesome.
+If it breaks, blame Amp (jk, please file an issue).

 A minimal, high-contrast dark theme for Neovim.

 Design based on the Amp Code theme provided by [Tim Culverhouse (rockorager)](https://github.com/rockorager).